elixir-cldr/cldr_routes/README.md

 end
 ```

-Here the `MyApp.Cldr` backend module is used to instrospect the configured locales in order to drive the localization generation.
+### Define Localized Routes

-Next, configure the router module to use the `localize/1` macro by adding `use MyApp.Cldr.Route` to the module and invoke the `localize/1` macro to wrap the required routes.
+Now we can configure the router module to use the `localize/1` macro by adding `use MyApp.Cldr.Route` to the module and invoke the `localize/1` macro to wrap the required routes. `use MyApp.Cldr.Router` must be added *after* `use Phoenix.Router`.
 For example:

 ```elixir
 defmodule MyApp.Router do